-Advanced Placement (AP), International Baccalaureate (IB), and College-Level External Examinations CLEP can be used to satisfy the general education and graduation competency requirements for the associates degree.
+Advanced Placement (AP), International Baccalaureate (IB), and College-Level External Examinations (CLEP) can be used to satisfy the general education and graduation competency requirements for the associates degree.
 Refer to the LACCD AP, IB, and/or the CLEP credit chart located in the Academic Policy section of this catalog.
-If you have any questions, consult with the college's articulation officer.
+Contact the Counseling Department for assistance.